badtobiop/badtobiop/README.md

   </table>
 </div>

-> *"Wake up to reality!
-Nothing ever goes as planned in this world... except smooth GSAP animations and clean code."* — **Madara Uchiha** 👁️🔥
+> *"In the ninja world, those who break the rules are scum, that's true, but those who abandon their friends are worse than scum."* — **Obito Uchiha** 🌀

 ---

-### 🛠️ Weapon Arsenal & Jutsu Grimoire
+### 🛠️ Weapon Arsenal & Grimoire

 #### ⚔️ Mastered Weapons (Current Stack)
 <div align="center">